1. what is the resolution and bit depth of digital detectors?

 On the other hand, the resolution is the number of different colors that a detector can identify within an image.
 It is often very critical for image quality.
 The more the number of different colors in an image, the more the image’s quality will be.

-You should consider and calculate these parameters carefully when choosing an industrial X-ray machine for adequate image handling.
+You should consider and calculate these parameters carefully when choosing industrial x-ray equipment for adequate image handling.

 2. How to calculate the file size for a digital image?